ettom/tvh/README.md

 tvh myvideo.mkv
 ```

+When tvh is launched without arguments: <br/>
+If there is a `.tracker` file in the current directory, launch the next episode of
-When tvh is launched without arguments, a menu containing the latest tv shows you
+the corresponding show.
+Otherwise, a menu containing the latest tv shows you watched
-watched pops up.
+pops up.
 Use vim/arrow keys to navigate, launch the next episode by pressing
 l/right arrow.
 Other keybindings are:

 `p` - displays the name of the previously watched episode <br/>